Star Brand: Tyrannosaurus

 In prehistoric times, the Star Brand fell from space, killing all the dinosaurs, and selected its first bearer, a Tyrannosaurus who would go on to protect earth from threats.

 Vnn

 Millions of years later in 1,000,000 B.C., the Star Brand chose a new host, a caveman named Vnn.
 He later came together with Agamotto, Lady Phoenix, Odin, and prehistoric versions of Black Panther, Ghost Rider, and Iron Fist.
 This group came together to fight a Celestial called the Fallen.
 The Stone Age Avengers defeated the Fallen and sealed it underground in what would become South Africa.

 In his backstory, Vnn and his lover Brrkk, another caveman like him, discovered the Star Brand after running from Deviants.
 When Brrkk died, Vnn found the corpse of the Tyrannosaurus that previously possessed the Star Brand.
 Vnn absorbed the Star Brand powers and used them to defeat the Deviants.

+In other media

+The Vnn incarnation of Starbrand appears as a playable character in Marvel Strike Force.